strongloop/strong-pm/README.md

 1. `STRONGLOOP_PM` in environment: may be a local domain path, or an HTTP URL.
 2. `./pmctl`: a process manager running in the current working directory.
-3. `/var/lib/strong-pm/pmctl`: a process manager installed by pm-install.
+3. `~/.strong-pm/pmctl`: a process manager running in the user's home directory.
 4. `/var/lib/strong-pm/pmctl`: a process manager installed by pm-install.
 5. `http://localhost:8701`: a process manager running on localhost

 An HTTP URL is mandatory for remote process managers, but can also be used on localhost.
-It must specify at least the process manager's listen port, such as `http://example.com:7654`.
 If the process manager is using HTTP authentication then valid credentials must be set in the URL directly, such as `http://user-here:pass-here@example.com:7654`.